tl-its-umich-edu/my-learning-analytics/docs/getting_started.md

     ```

 1. Examine the `env.hjson` file.
 You may need to change some of the configuration values for different environments,
 e.g. localhost vs. a production deployment.
-There are comments to help the configuration.
+There are comments to help determine the proper settings.
 See [Configuration](configuration.md) for some additional info.

-    *Note*: You may also optionally place the json settings directly into the `ENV_JSON` environment variable
+    **Note:** You may also optionally place the JSON settings directly into the `ENV_JSON` environment variable
     if your deployment environment doesn't easily support mounting the `env.hjson` file into container.
-    When using `ENV_JSON` put the entire contents of `env.hjson` into it as single line string.
+    When using `ENV_JSON`, put the entire contents of `env.hjson` into it as a single-line string.

 1. Copy the `.env.sample` file as `.env`.
     ```
     cp .env.sample .env
     ```

 1. Examine the `.env` file.
-It has the suggested default environment variable settings,
+It will have the suggested default environment variable settings,
 mostly just MySQL information as well as locations of other configuration files.

 1. Start the Docker build process (this will take some time).